Rizama-Victor/Development-of-an-Object--Detection-Algorithm-for-Pipeline-Monitoring/README.md

     <em> Fig 3: Confusion Matrix</em>
 </p>

+## 🔮Future Work

+The findings from this research highlighted the potential of deep learning methods specifically transfer learning in addressing challenges within the oil and gas sector, particularly for efficient pipeline leakage detection.
+However, limitations such as the difficulty in obtaining suitable crude oil pipeline images (both leaking and non-leaking) and the model’s reduced ability to generalize to unseen data during testing were encountered.
+Future studies should focus on improving model accuracy to enhance real-world performance.

 ## 📌 Note
 Please kindly note that this README file is a summarized version of the full implementation of this research.
 Dataset and Model Weights can be provided upon request.